0xflagplz/AI-Sleep/README.md

 ### 1. Data Generation (`data-creation/generate.py`)

-The `generate.py` script is responsible for generating synthetic data that simulates different operating system versions, EDR types, and network conditions.
+The `generate.py` script is responsible for generating synthetic data that simulates different operating system versions, EDR types, network conditions, and time of day.
 This data is used to train and test the AI model.

 - **OS Versions**: Windows 10, Windows 11
 - **EDR Types**: Includes popular EDR solutions like Crowdstrike Falcon, SentinelOne, and others.
 - **Traffic Volumes**: Low, Medium, High
+- **Beacon Types**: HTTP, HTTPS, DNS, SMB
+- **Time of Day**: Simulated as an hour of the day (0-23)
 - **Detection Outcomes**: Detected, Undetected

-The script generates a CSV file (`generated_test.csv`) with 8000 rows of data, each containing a combination of the above parameters and a detection outcome.
+The script generates a CSV file (`improved_generated_test.csv`) with 8000 rows of data, each containing a combination of the above parameters and a detection outcome.

 ### 2. Process And Output Model (`scripts/process.py`)

 The `process.py` script is responsible for loading, preprocessing, and training a machine learning model using the synthetic data generated.
-It uses a RandomForestClassifier to predict detection outcomes.
+It uses a GradientBoostingClassifier to predict detection outcomes.

 - **Data Loading**: Reads data from a CSV file.
-- **Preprocessing**: Encodes categorical features (OS Version, EDR Type, Network Load) and converts string-based numerical columns (Jitter, Initial Sleep Time) to float.
+- **Preprocessing**: Encodes categorical features (OS Version, EDR Type, Network Load, Beacon Type) and converts string-based numerical columns (Jitter, Initial Sleep Time) to float.
 It also encodes the 'Detection Outcome' as a binary variable.
 - **Data Splitting**: Splits the data into training and test sets.
-- **Model Training**: Trains a RandomForest model on the training data.
+- **Model Training**: Trains a GradientBoosting model on the training data.
 - **Evaluation**: Evaluates the model's accuracy and prints a classification report.
 - **Model Saving**: Saves the trained model to a file (`trained_model.joblib`).

 ### 3. Prediction Model (`bof/prediction.py`)

 The `prediction.py` script loads a pre-trained model to predict the detection outcome based on input parameters.
 It preprocesses the input data, encodes categorical variables, and uses the model to make predictions.

-- **Preprocessing**: Encodes OS version, EDR type, and network load.
+- **Preprocessing**: Encodes OS version, EDR type, network load, beacon type, and considers the time of day.
 - **Prediction**: Outputs whether the sleep setting is "Detected" or "Undetected".

 ### 4. BOF Integration (`bof/sleepinNstuff.cna`)